The First Line

 About The Publication:

 “The purpose of The First Line is to jump start the imagination-to help writers break through the block that is the blank page.
 Each issue contains short stories that stem from a common first line; it also provides a forum for discussing favorite first lines in literature.
 The First Line is an exercise in creativity for writers and a chance for readers to see how many different directions we can take when we start from the same place.”
 95% freelance.
 Welcomes new writers.
 Circ.
-[2500].
+2000.
 Quarterly.
 Pays on publication.
 Publishes ms approx. 1 month after acceptance.
 Buys all rights for 2 years only.
 No reprints.
 Responds to queries in 1 week.
-Sample online at
+Samples available online.
+Subscription – print $20 in U.S.; $35 foreign; electronic $6/year.
+(All subscriptions include a free issue of The Last Line.)
+Guidelines online at http://www.thefirstline.com/submission.htm.

 Current Needs: